 Have you ever stood at the sidelines of a soccer or football field and cheered your child on but were extremely distracted and annoyed by the parent shouting out coaching advice and hollering at everyone else’s kids?
-Good sportsmanship is important and it begins with us!
+Let’s talk about why sportsmanship is important and how it begins with us!

 This is just one example.
 How about the pouters and dishonest players?
 Cheaters and foul play or bad attitudes and inappropriate behavior?